basmamagdymostafa-tech/Company-Management-System/README.md

 # Company Management System

-A **C programming final project** developed as part of the **Embedded Systems Diploma at Telecom Egypt**.
+A **C programming final project** developed as part of the **Embedded Systems Diploma at Telecom Egypt (WE)**.

-The project implements a console-based Company Management System for managing employees, customers, departments, and organizational reporting relationships.

-It focuses on applying core C programming concepts such as **structures, arrays, functions, pointers, file handling, input validation, modular programming, and hierarchical data relationships**.
+The project implements a console-based Company Management System for managing employees, customers, departments, and organizational reporting relationships — built with core C: structures, arrays, functions, pointers, file handling, input validation, modular programming, and hierarchical data relationships.

 ---